ALIGN-analoglayout/ALIGN-public/README.md

- This the main repository for the DARPA IDEA ALIGN project lead by University of Minnesota.
+ This the main repository for the DARPA IDEA ALIGN project led by University of Minnesota.

  Look in the *Build* subdirectory for build environments.